Provisions is committed to exploring new models for art and culture that lead to a more inclusive, equitable, and connected society.

 Tom Ashcraft (Sculptor, Public Artist, Professor George Mason University), Caroline Small (Writer, Editor, Researcher), Alliah Humber (Head, Acquisitions & Serials, Howard University Libraries), Lea-Ann Bigelow (Finance Administrator, Art Historian), Jeff Leasure (Attorney)

-Edgar Endress (Floating Lab Collective), Nicolas Dumit Estevez (Balkans Project), Paul Farber (Scholar, Haverford College), Will Kent (Library Practices), John Feffer (Balkans Project), Michael Loadenthal (Movement Archives, George Mason University, School for Conflict Analysis & Resolution), Olivia Georgia (Balkans Project), James Huckenpahler (Artist), Laura McGough (Scholar), Ding Ren (Artist), Steve Rowell (Public Art Practices), Lynn Sowder (Scholar), Anne Sullivan (Scholar), Jon Winet (Artist)
+Stephanie Sherman (Research Residencies Program), Edgar Endress (Floating Lab Collective), Nicolas Dumit Estevez (Balkans Project), Pedro Lasch (Naturalizations Project); Paul Farber (Scholar, Haverford College), Will Kent (Library Practices), John Feffer (Balkans Project), Michael Loadenthal (Movement Archives, George Mason University, School for Conflict Analysis & Resolution), Olivia Georgia (Balkans Project), James Huckenpahler (Artist), Laura McGough (Scholar), Ding Ren (Artist), Steve Rowell (Public Art Practices), Lynn Sowder (Scholar), Anne Sullivan (Scholar), Jon Winet (Artist)

-Drew Schaeffer.
-Julia King, Marice Sy, Evelyn Seay, Andrew Hetrick, Elena Goukassian, Damaris Martinez, Paula Matallana, Angela Douglas, Kevin Moss, Melisse Ilhan, Valdi Sica, John Costa, Amy Tasillo, Lindsay Hawks, Katherine English, Mary Donovan, Christian Jaskolka, Matthew Klise, Yago Hunt-Laudi, Evelina Scott, Alys N. Sink, Sloane Taylor, Jonathan Hawks, Jonathan Garnett, Hannah Klein, Krystle Okafor, Anthony Golan-Vilella, Miranda Gendel, Dandan Luo, Taylor Waites, Ari Anisimova, Susannah Blair, Kelley Bostwick, Jacob Chamberlain, Sam Dollenmayer, Andrew Farquhar, Angela Goerner, James Greisler, Annie Immediata, Harmony Lamm, Roc Lee, Caitlin Munro, Stela Nenova, Shannon Post, Jacqueline Protka, Luke Stacks.
+Fithi Abraham, Wanchen Zhao, Drew Schaeffer, Julia King, Marice Sy, Evelyn Seay, Andrew Hetrick, Elena Goukassian, Damaris Martinez, Paula Matallana, Angela Douglas, Kevin Moss, Melisse Ilhan, Valdi Sica, John Costa, Amy Tasillo, Lindsay Hawks, Katherine English, Mary Donovan, Christian Jaskolka, Matthew Klise, Yago Hunt-Laudi, Evelina Scott, Alys N. Sink, Sloane Taylor, Jonathan Hawks, Jonathan Garnett, Hannah Klein, Krystle Okafor, Anthony Golan-Vilella, Miranda Gendel, Dandan Luo, Taylor Waites, Ari Anisimova, Susannah Blair, Kelley Bostwick, Jacob Chamberlain, Sam Dollenmayer, Andrew Farquhar, Angela Goerner, James Greisler, Annie Immediata, Harmony Lamm, Roc Lee, Caitlin Munro, Stela Nenova, Shannon Post, Jacqueline Protka, Luke Stacks.

 Provisions was founded by Gaylord Neely (President, Gaea Foundation) in 2001 with a five- year seed grant to bring about social change by identifying and amplifying compelling voices of thinkers, writers, and artists from around the world.